freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Editor/AssetBrowser/README.md

 ﻿# Asset Browser

 VPE ships with an asset browser that offers quick access to VPE's curated asset library.
-This library not only includes ready-to-use prefabs and materials, but also a meta data system that allows browsing by category and other attributes such as part number, author, manufacturer or era.
+This library not only includes ready-to-use prefabs and materials, but also a meta data system that allows browsing by category, quality, and custom attributes.

-The asset browser is accessible through the *Visual Pinball* menu under *Asset Browser*.
+The asset browser is accessible through the *Visual Pinball* menu under *Asset Browser* or directly through the Toolbox.

 ## Overview